cadia-lvl/samromur-mfa/README.md

 ./run.sh
 ```

+If you are using terra, you can also use the pre-existing `run.sbatch` file (you will most likely need to change the informations inside it as well).

 ## Options
 ### Overwrite

-After running the toolkit once, it is designed to use the file created.
-This means, if it recognize files such as dictionary or lexicon, it won't make it again.
+After running the toolkit once, the tool is designed to use the file created.
+This means, if it recognize files such as dictionary or lexicon, it will not make them again.
 To overwrite these files, you can add the `-o` or `--overwrite` option in the end of the command :

 ```
 ./run.sh -o